rajneesh304/obsidian-sync/Java/Multithreading and Concurrency/Concurrency Utilities.md

 - To provide effective parallel execution, the fork/join framework uses a pool of threads called the _ForkJoinPool_.
 This pool manages worker threads of type _ForkJoinWorkerThread_.

 ### ForkJoinPool
-The _ForkJoinPool_ is the heart of the framework.
+- The _ForkJoinPool_ is the heart of the framework.
 It is an implementation of the _[ExecutorService](https://www.baeldung.com/java-executor-service-tutorial)_ that manages worker threads and provides us with tools to get information about the thread pool state and performance.
+- Worker threads can execute only one task at a time, but the _ForkJoinPool_ doesn’t create a separate thread for every single subtask.
+Instead, each thread in the pool has its own double-ended queue (or [deque](https://en.wikipedia.org/wiki/Double-ended_queue), pronounced “deck”) that stores tasks.
-### Work-Stealing Algorithm
+#### Work-Stealing Algorithm